zendframework/zf2-documentation/docs/languages/en/modules/zendservice.audioscrobbler.rst

 Tags
 ----

-``ZendService\Audioscrobbler`` provides several methods for retrieving data specific to a single tag, specified via the ``setTag()`` method:
+``ZendService\Audioscrobbler\Audioscrobbler`` provides several methods for retrieving data specific to a single tag, specified via the ``setTag()`` method: